 Poll: Which of the following should be featured in a future Super Robot Wars production?
 Select any two.
 Vote Now!

-Author has written 13 stories for Legend of Dragoon, Suikoden, Gundam Seed, Super Robot Wars, Persona Series, and Bleach.
+Author has written 15 stories for Legend of Dragoon, Suikoden, Gundam Seed, Super Robot Wars, Persona Series, Bleach, Star Ocean, and Legend of Heroes.

 It's been some time since I last updated this profile, and much has changed.
 No, I'm not dead, my writing is just on hold due to my life getting repeatedly turned inside-out over the last couple of years.
 I'll try to fix that when things settle down.

 Favorite anime/manga: Gundam SEED, Gundam Wing, Bleach (parts of it, anyway), Sword Art Online, Fullmetal Alchemist, Space Knight Tekkaman Blade

 Favorite video games: Too many for a comprehensive list, but at the top would be Final Fantasy VIII, Legend of Dragoon, Suikoden II, Persona 4, the Street Fighter series, the Mega Man X series, Super Robot Wars, Fate/Extra, and perhaps a couple others.

 Favorite anime/manga characters: